Adele Says She’s ‘Single’ Following Reports Of Relationship With Skepta

-Adele has confirmed that she’s a single woman, amidst recent reports of her dating UK rapper Skepta.
+Adele has confirmed that she’s a single woman, amidst recent reports that she was dating UK rapper Skepta.

 The “Hello” star took to Instagram to deny the rumors.
-Thanking the Saturday Night Live writers and producers following her hosting gig last weekend, Adele addressed her love life in the caption, letting her 39.3 million followers know that she’s in love with her cats.
+She thanked the Saturday Night Live writers and producers following her hosting gig last weekend, then briefly addressed her love life, letting her 39.3 million followers know that she’s in love with her cats.

-On Wednesday, a source closed to People confirmed that the vocalist and Skepta were an item, adding that things were heating up between the two.
+On Wednesday, a source close told People that the vocalist and Skepta were an item, adding that things were heating up between the two.

 “They run in the same circles in London, and she’s having fun,” the source reportedly said.